mikeizbicki/ucr-cs100/tutorials/macros/README.md

 #Macros

 ###What is a macro?
 A macro (short for macroinstruction) is a fragment of code that is given a name.
-The C preoprocessor examines the code before it is compiled, and manipulates it in various ways.
-For example, the preprocesser replaces the line `#include <stdio.h>` with the text of the file 'stdio.h'.
+The C preprocessor examines the code before it is compiled, and manipulates it in various ways.
+For example, the preprocessor replaces the line `#include <stdio.h>` with the text of the file 'stdio.h'.
 In the same way, whenever the name of the macro is used, it is replaced by the contents of that macro.

 In general there are two types of macros, object-like and function-like.
 By convention, macro names are typically written in uppercase.
 Programs are easier to read if macros can be identified at a glance.